 Unionist | Campaigner | Strategist

 From 2014-2020, Alex was the Secretary of UnionsACT, the peak organisation for the unions representing over 33,000 members in the Australian Capital Territory.
+He now works with the ACTU.

 Alex has held key organising, campaigning and leadership roles within the union movement, in Victoria and the ACT.
 He has represented tens of thousands of working people to industry, government and the community.